sunpy/ndcube/joss_paper/paper.md

-each with a different incompatible API, which makes workflows and derived tools non-transferable between implementations. ndcube overcomes this by leveraging AstroPy's WCS API [APE-14; @ape14] which can be wrapped around underlying WCS implementations, thereby enabling ndcube to support any WCS implementation with the same API. ndcube's data-WCS coupling allows users to analyze their data more easily and reliably, thus helping to boost their scientific output.
+each with a different incompatible API, which makes workflows and derived tools non-transferable between implementations. ndcube overcomes this by leveraging AstroPy's WCS API [APE-14; @ape14] which can be wrapped around any underlying WCS implementation.
+This enables ndcube to use the same API to interact with any set of WCS transformations. ndcube's data-WCS coupling allows users to analyze their data more easily and reliably, thus helping to boost their scientific output.